quentinbuerle/Open-Source-ROBAIR/README.md

   Create the machine code and put it into the tower

-Step 4: folding the pieces :
+Step 4: Folding the pieces :
 ---------
 As you may have noticed, some pieces have been folded to simplify the building of our Robair.